kjchen93/AI_filter/README.md

  Follow the instructions to run jupyter lab on browser

- Make sure the the kernel is correct.
+ Make sure the the kernel is `aif`.

  To deactivate the environment, open the terminal and run: